Herbal supplements: What to know before you buy

 How do you know what's in herbal supplements?

-The FDA requires that the following information be included on the labels of all herbal supplements:
+The FDA requires that the labels of all herbal supplements include this information:

 - Name of the supplement

-- The name and address of manufacturer or distributor
+- The name and address of the manufacturer or distributor

 - Serving size, amount and active ingredient

-If you don't understand something on an herbal supplement's label, ask your doctor or pharmacist for an explanation.
+If you don't understand something on a supplement's label, ask your doctor or pharmacist for an explanation.

-An easy way to compare ingredients in products is by using the Dietary Supplement Label Database, which is available on the website for the U.S. National Institute of Health's website.
+An easy way to compare ingredients in products is to use the Dietary Supplement Label Database, which is available on the website for the U.S. National Institute of Health's website.
 The database has information on the ingredients for thousands of dietary supplements sold in the United States.
 You can look up products by brand name, uses, active ingredient or manufacturer.

 How do you know if herbal supplements' claims are true?

 Manufacturers of herbal supplements are responsible for ensuring that the claims they make about their products aren't false or misleading and that they're backed up by adequate evidence.
-However, they aren't required to submit this evidence to the FDA.
+But they aren't required to submit this evidence to the FDA.

 So be a smart consumer.
 Don't just rely on a product's marketing.
 Look for objective, research-based information to evaluate a product's claims.

 - Ask your doctor or pharmacist.
 Even if they don't know about a specific supplement, they may be able to point you to the latest medical guidance about its uses and risks.

 - Look for scientific research findings.
-Two good sources include the National Center for Complementary and Alternative Medicine (NCCAM) and the Office of Dietary Supplements.
+Two good sources are the National Center for Complementary and Integrative Health and the Office of Dietary Supplements.
 Both have websites that provide information to help consumers make informed choices about dietary supplements.

 - Contact the manufacturer.
 If you have questions about a specific product, call the manufacturer or distributor.
 Ask to talk with someone who can answer questions, such as what data the company has to substantiate its products' claims.